LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 ## Transport API Design Considerations

-### Resource Fields with Unknown Values and Field Masks
+### Resource Fields with Special Values and Field Masks

 The Transport API departs from some of the common conventions of gRPC + proto3 APIs.
-In particular, it varies on how it handles resource fields that may have an unknown value.
-This concept is often referred to as **"nullability"** because relational databases typically represent an unknown value as NULL and implement ternary logic.
+In particular, it varies on how it handles resource fields that may have a special value.
+This concept is often referred to as [**"nullability"**](https://en.wikipedia.org/wiki/Nullable_type).

 For example, a typical API might specify such a field in the following manner: